Frequently Asked Questions

 Yes!!
 I’m so excited that you’re interested in starting a blog.
 Starting a blog changed my life and was the best choice I ever made.
 It’s a little scary at first, but I promise you, it is so SO worth it!
 My blog is a huge part of my healthy, happily ever after because it allows me to pursue my passion, while still prioritizing a healthy lifestyle and my own well-being.

-My Start Your Dream Blog guide is an awesome place to start!
-This guide is extremely easy to follow and requires no technical knowledge.
-I’m terrible at technology, so if I can do it, so can you!
 You can start your very own blog for just a few dollars a month with Bluehost, my favorite hosting company for new bloggers.
-Once you have your blog set up, you can start making it a success by visiting my Tools for Bloggers section, which contains all my favorite blogging tools.
-You can also learn to dominate social media using my How to Gain 1,000 New Twitter Followers in Just 3 Weeks guide.
+Once you have your blog set up, you can start making it a success by visiting my Blogging section.

 I have a specific illness or disease.
 If I write to you, can you give me advice on how to treat it?